-NURS 225V Principles of Nursing Care III
+NURS 225V Principles of Nursing Care III 12 credits: 9 hours lecture, 12 hours clinical

 Prerequisites: NURS 1015, 1034, 2211, and NURS 124V and Arkansas LPN licensure

 Clinical application of the nursing process to individuals, families, and families in communities with a focus on client adaptation within the physiological mode.
 Emphasis is placed on the physiological needs of elimination, endocrine, oxygenation, and neurologic.
 Concepts relevant to management of client care are included as well as preparation for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).